-by Nick Gromicko, Kate Tarasenko and Kenton Shepard
+by Nick Gromicko, CMI®, Kate Tarasenko and Kenton Shepard

 Should an inspector be judged by what he/she wears?
 Perhaps not, but the reality is that proper attire is an important part of an inspector's success.
 An inspector's core product is him/herself, and the product should be packaged professionally.
 Below are some tips for inspectors:

-- Never arrive to an inspection in dirty clothes.
-It is fine for clothes to get dirty during the inspection because the customer expects this to happen.
+Never arrive to an inspection in dirty clothes.
+It's fine for clothes to get dirty during the inspection because your client expects this to happen.

-- Consider bringing coveralls or a Tyvek® suit.
+Consider keeping a pair of coveralls or a Tyvek® suit in your work vehicle.
 They will keep your clothing from getting dirty while you crawl through attics and crawlspaces.

-- If you have more than one inspection scheduled for the day, consider bringing a change of clothes, or at least a fresh shirt.
+If you have more than one inspection scheduled for the day, consider bringing a change of clothing, or at least a fresh shirt.

-- Dress for the climate.
-Shorts are fine in southern and beach areas but are often not adequate in cooler, northern climates.
+Dress for the climate.
+Cargo shorts (modest length, and with plenty of pockets) are fine in southern and beach areas but are often not adequate in cooler, northern climates.

-- Tank tops are never appropriate on an inspection.
+Tank tops and sleeveless tees are never appropriate to wear on an inspection.

 T-shirts are generally not recommended unless they sport an inspection-related logo or your inspection company's name.